Thursday, June 14, 2012

 There were also sayings on the graves.
 Sweet words of comfort to onlookers, like Something from the Bible.
 The wives also had the most precious words: "Beloved Wife and Mother."
 Because that was the focus of those women's lives.
 That was what mattered more than anything else in the world.

 Every now and then, we need to look back at different times and places in American History, so that we may understand what is happening to our culture.
 We cannot allow ourselves to be so "Americanized" that we lose our heritage and our traditions.
-Modernism and changes will always come quickly.
-Just like the wind, which we can only feel but cannot see.
+Modernism and changes will always come quickly. . .
+Just like the wind, which we can feel but not see.
 If we are strong and stable in our historic roots, nothing will be able to shake us.

 Life during hard times - When There Isn't Much.